About Anbox Cloud

-The following figure gives an overview over the different components and their responsibility within the core stack of Anbox Cloud.
+The following figure gives an overview of the different components and their responsibility within the core stack of Anbox Cloud.

-A developer or system administrator will manage AMS through the command line interface (AMC) or through custom-built tools interacting with the AMS REST API.
+A developer or system administrator will manage AMS through the command line interface (AMC) or through custom-built tools interacting with the AMS HTTP API.

 For example, a simple Android application testing service would provide a user-facing interface dealing with things like authentication and user management, and would communicate with the REST API to add applications or start and stop containers when a user asks to.

-Anbox Cloud can be heavily customized and extended via Platform Plugins and addons.
+Anbox Cloud can be heavily customised and extended via platform plugins and addons.
 Platform plugins and addons can be built to add specific streaming capabilities, perform operations within Android containers and much more.
 One example of a platform plugin is the Anbox WebRTC Platform used in the Anbox Streaming Stack.
-Addons are ways to customize the base image by installing additional software and running scripts on different lifecycle hooks.
+Addons are ways to customise the base image by installing additional software and running scripts on different life cycle hooks.

-The following picture shows an overview of how the different components work together to enable this.
+The following figure shows an overview of how the different components work together to enable this.

-Main components powering the streaming stack in Anbox Cloud:
+The main components powering the streaming stack in Anbox Cloud are:

-TURN/STUN servers: they find the most optimal network path between a client and the container running its application.
-The streaming stack provides secure STUN and TURN servers but you can use public ones as well.
+TURN/STUN servers: Servers that find the most optimal network path between a client and the container running its application.
+The streaming stack provides secure STUN and TURN servers, but you can use public ones as well.

-NATS: A messaging system the different components use to communicate (see the project page).
+NATS: A messaging system that the different components use to communicate (see the project page).